Cracking In Houses, When Do I Need To Worry?

 Building reports examine faults around in and around the property including cracks.

-Dilapidation reports look at the condition of the building prior to renovation work and then examines if any damage because of construction.
+Dilapidation reports look at the condition of the building prior to renovation work and then examines if any damage is because of construction.
 This is particularly helpful to determine cracks caused by vibrations.

 New construction reports examine the quality of newly built homes, including whether any cracks have formed due to settlement or poor construction.

 Cracking in houses can become a major issue if left unaddressed, so do not leave it until it is too late.